cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 ## When use AcraBlocks and when AcraStructs

 If you need end-to-end encryption then you should choose AcraStructs and encrypt data on client side using public key.
 In all other cases you should prefer AcraBlocks that have less output size, fewer keys size and are more performant because use only symmetric key encryption.
 When AcraStructs rely on asymmetric plus symmetric encryption algorithms and are slower.
 AcraServer supports transparent AcraBlock/AcraStruct encryption and decryption with equal functionality.

+# Additional data structures

+**TODO: Expand**

+Additionally, Acra operates with a number of other data structures that enable different security mechanisms:

+## Acra's token

+Describe, link to relevant page

+## Acra's searchable hash

+Describe, link to relevant page